 Chia is a true superfood

-The direct translation of chia means strength in the Mayan language, and was a valuable food of traditional Mayan, Inca and Aztec people.
-Apparently they used to trade chia seeds for gold as they were such a valuable source of energy.
+The direct translation of chia means strength in the Mayan language.
+It was a valuable food of traditional Mayan, Inca, and Aztec people.
+They used to trade chia seeds for gold as they were such a valuable source of energy.

-Some of my favorite ways to eat chia include soaking them for an hour in coconut milk and a bit of maple syrup and eating that for dessert or breakfast with fresh berries, sprinkling them on salads or soups, adding them to homemade crackers, blending them into my smoothies and of course, delectable chia puddings.
+Some of my favorite ways to eat chia include soaking them for an hour in coconut milk and a bit of maple syrup.
+I like to eat that for dessert or breakfast with fresh berries.
+Try sprinkling them on salads or soups, In addition, you can add them to homemade crackers.
+I love blending them into my smoothies, and of course, delectable chia puddings.

-Not only are they highly nutritious, chia seeds are filling and tasty.
+Not only are they highly nutritious, but chia seeds are also filling and tasty.
 Here’s one of my favorite chia seed recipes.
-For a lot more recipes with chia, read my article on Chia Seed Pudding Made Easy, where I have a bunch more chia seed recipes.
-Also, check out my very popular chia recipe, Purple Sweet Potato Chia Pudding.
+For a lot more recipes with chia, read my article on chia seed pudding made easy, where I have a bunch more chia seed recipes.
+Check out my very popular chia recipe, purple sweet potato chia pudding.
 Everyone loves that recipe too.

 Strawberry Banana Chia Seed Pudding